openfaas/openfaas.github.io/_posts/2019-03-06-google-form-response.md

 You will need OpenFaaS running locally along with the `faas-cli` installed.
 Head over to the deployment guide in the [docs](https://docs.openfaas.com) if you don't have this set up already.

-All of the code is available through a [GitHub Gist](https://gist.github.com/burtonr/ba12d9c1e0905b77344b41acbe147eb3)
+All of the code is available in a [GitHub Repo](https://github.com/burtonr/openfaas-google-form-handler)

+You can optionally install [.NET Core](https://dotnet.microsoft.com/download) locally

+I recommend [VSCode](https://code.visualstudio.com/) as an editor for Linux, Mac, and Windows

 ## Create the Signup Form